lhsoicher/tcenum/README.md

 enumeration (the default is 6000) and `<intbytes>` is the size in bytes of an entry in the coset table (must be 4 or 8, the default is 4).

-After running tccompile the executables will be in the directory tcenum/bin, which you should add to your PATH variable.
+After running `tccompile` the executables will be in the bin subdirectory of the directory created for tcenum.
+You should add this bin directory to your PATH variable.

 Running tcenum
 --------------